3v401/HackTheBox/Headless/README.md

 ```

 Being {IP} and {port} your IP and port (my port in this case will be 1212).
 Echo prints the payload that will be executed by the webserver to return a reverse shell to us.
 Second line is to make the file executable.

+The execution flow is the following:

+1. `Setup`: The attacker ensures they have a Netcat listener (1212) running on their machine to catch the reverse shell.
+2. `Malicious script insert`: The attacker places his crafted initdb.sh script in the directory where syscheck will be executed.
+3. `Execute syscheck`: When syscheck runs, it checks if initdb.sh is running.
+If it’s not, it attempts to start initdb.sh.
+4. Reverse shell obtained.

+Open a new listener on the port you indicated in the payload in a new CL.
+On another commandline run again the `syscheck` file as follows:

+(pic22)

+You will see that you don't have root access.
+This is because the shell is not stabilized yet.
+When you get a reverse shell from a target machine, it often lacks the features and stability of a regular interactive shell.
+This means you may not have functionalities like command history, tab completion, or the ability to use certain keyboard shortcuts, which makes it challenging to work efficiently.
+Stabilizing the shell is the process of converting this basic shell into a more stable and functional interactive shell.
+To stabilize the shell you need:

+1. Target machine must have Python 2 or 3.
+2. import pty module and spawn bash shell: `python3 -c 'import pty;pty.spawn("/bin/bash")'`
+3. Press `CTRL + Z`to background process and get back to the host machine
+4. Use stty command to set terminal line settings and foreground back the target terminal: `stty raw -echo; fg`
+5. Set the terminal emulator to xterm: `export TERM=xterm`
+6. Press `Enter`

+You will access as root this time.
+The CLI is as follows:

+(pic23)

+Playing around among folders you will be able to find the root flag.

+(pic24)